5 Steps To Creating A Recruiting Dashboard (+ Free Template)

 This is where a recruitment dashboard comes in handy.
-It can help you bring together a rundown of all the recruitment data in your organization, helping you predict what’s going to happen and plan your next actions.
+It can help you bring together a rundown of all the recruitment data in your organization, and predict what’s going to happen and plan your next actions.

 Step 1: Know what you want

-The first thing you need in place is a list of questions you want answered.
-Don’t worry about how you’ll answer them just yet.
-Just focus on getting the right questions.
-These are questions that will help understand your team’s performance better.
-Whether you’re a one man/woman team or a 50-member team, this step is highly valuable.
+Create a list of questions you want to be answered.
+These questions will help understand your team’s performance better.
+Whether you’re a one-man/woman team or a 50-member team, this step is highly valuable.
+It will help you create a layout for the detailed recruitment steps required to hire the right candidates for your organization.

 You can start with the following list: (feel free to add on to it)